iamkashz/kashz-jewels/tricks/403-forbidden-waf-bypass.md

-# 403 Forbidden, WAF bypass
+# 403 forbidden waf bypass

 For pages that